zareisajad/pinterest-clone-django/README.md

 9. you should be able to open this address now: http://127.0.0.1:8000/

 ## To-Do:
-- [ ] in pin-detail page, show the board name in form if the pin is saved alerady
+- [ ] in pin-detail page, show the board name in form if the pin is saved already